splunk/public-o11y-docs/get-started/core2o11y/toil-reduction.rst

    :width: 100%
    :alt: This screenshot shows a sample Alerts homepage in Observability Cloud.

 Some detectors are built-in, including AutoDetect detectors and APM built-in alert conditions, while others follow the logic that you configure to alert your team or others on what matters most to you.

-You can alert on the following:

-- Supported integrations via AutoDetect

-- Dashboards and charts

-- Built-in APM alert conditions
+See :ref:`get-started-detectoralert` to learn about alerts, detectors, and notifications.

 See :ref:`use-cases-alerts-detectors` for examples of how you can use alerts to notify teams about increased server latency, high CPU usage, approaching system limits, and other conditions that negatively impact user experience.